Leadership values and actions

-Leaders demonstrate a commitment to safety in their decisions and behaviors.
+Leaders demonstrate a commitment in their decisions and behaviors.

 Problem identification and resolution